RomeHein/pimodule/README.md

 sudo ./installer.sh
 ```

-Alternatively, you can run it via npm once the repo cloned on your raspberry pi:
+Alternatively, you can run it via npm once the repo is cloned on your raspberry pi:
 ```
 sudo npm run installer
 ```